ni/measurement-plugin-python/CONTRIBUTING.md

 1. Install production dependencies and development dependencies into a venv by running `poetry install --all-extras`.
-2. Some tests will be skipped if the required components included with InstrumentStudio is not installed.
+2. Some tests will be skipped if the required components included with InstrumentStudio are not installed.
 Install the latest version of InstrumentStudio to run all tests.
 3. Some tests require simulated hardware.
 Copy `examples\.env.simulation` to the root measurementlink-python directory and rename it to `.env` to simulate